Cultural heritage management: Development

+Integrated and New Contextualist Approaches

+Contemporary shifts in cultural heritage management (CHM) have moved toward "values-based" management, which recognizes that heritage significance is not inherent in the material itself but is constructed by society.
+A recent development in this discourse is the "New Contextualist" framework, which specifically critiques the "museumification" of heritage sites—a process where archaeological sites are treated as static relics, detached from their living cultural and spiritual contexts.

+The New Contextualist approach advocates for a multi-layered management strategy that includes social, economic, ecological, and intangible spiritual dimensions.
+Rather than focusing solely on physical stabilization, this framework emphasizes the "spiritual aura" and "intellectual intelligence" of a site, proposing that heritage should be managed as a dynamic, living landscape.
+This model seeks to integrate community participation and ritual continuity into the formal management plan, ensuring that sites like Somapura Mahavihara remain relevant to contemporary stakeholders while supporting sustainable sacred tourism.

 Cultural heritage assessment

 While archaeological sites remain the primary focus for many CHM professionals, others research historical records or on ethnohistorical projects.
 Public outreach also falls within their purview.
 A recent concept is Traditional Cultural Property (TCP).
 These are places with cultural importance to a group that may not be either particularly historical or an archaeological site.
 An example would be a location used for contemporary Native American religious events that has no archaeological remains.

 A phase of evaluation is considered important in assessing the significance of a possible cultural heritage site.
 This can comprise a desk-based study, interviews with informants in the community, a wide-area survey, or trial trenching.
 In North America, survey normally includes either walking ploughed fields in 5–10-metre transects or digging shovel test pits at the same intervals.
 The soil from the test pits is sifted through 6 mm mesh to look for artifacts.
 If artifacts are found, the next stage of investigation is usually digging and sifting a spaced grid of test pits (1 m by 1 m trenches) to determine how large or significant the site is.